titon/framework/docs/en/setup/installing.md

 composer update
 ```

-Titon also comes bundled as individual packages, if you prefer not use the entire framework.
+If you prefer to not use the entire framework, Titon also comes bundled as individual packages.
 Check out [Packagist](https://packagist.org/packages/titon/) for a list of supported packages.

 ```shell